Find out your main responsibilities when you rent your home from a private landlord.

 it's no longer your main home

-- you rent out your home to someone else while you are away
+you rent out your home to someone else while you're away

-Tell your landlord if you will be away from home for any length of time.
-For example if you are going into hospital, into prison or are caring for someone who lives somewhere else.
+Tell your landlord if you'll be away from home for more than a month.
+For example, if you're going into hospital or are caring for someone who lives elsewhere.

-You must keep paying the rent while you are away.
+Keep paying the rent while you are away